gabkub/bot-git/README.md

 This Bot is made mainly to make rekord employees laugh :)

-This Bot was tested with Mattermost server version 5.13.0.
+This Bot is using Go v.1.12.7

 ## Setup